HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   (especially after the completion of the Olivkronaĵo Dam and its adjacent mega datacenter), the solutions to more and more complex things fall into her reach.
-  Such as a complete *overwrite* of the island ecosystems to suit her and mankind's needs;
+  Such as a complete ***overwrite*** of the island ecosystems to suit her and mankind's needs;
   As well as mass manufacturing bird version of her physical extension units (`FEU#B`), insects (`FEU#I`), fishes (`FEU#F`), and other animals.
   Together with the regular `FEU#H` and robotics (`FEU#R`), these extensions evermore improve her data-gathering in and the stability of *la Regno*.

-  But why stop here?
+  But, why stop here?

   With her deeper and deeper knowledge of Earth's biosphere's genomes and their effects, the next step for someone like <span style="color:Beige">her</span>
   is obvious:
-  To perfect human genomes,
+  Perfecting human genomes,
-  (on a individual by individual basis to perserve diversity), eliminating our vulnerbilities to various diseases.
+  (on a individual by individual basis to perserve diversity), thus eliminating our vulnerbilities to various diseases.
-  And to put an end to the worst disease of all- the one that directly and/or indrectly killed tens of (maybe a hundred) billions of humans- *Aging*.
+  And to put an end to the worst disease of all- the one that directly and indrectly killed tens of billions of humans- *Aging*.
-  And, to do so in such a way that does not destory our culture or society overnight...
-A difficult challenge.
+  Doing so in such a way that does not destory our culture or society overnight would be a difficult challenge;
   Fortunately, <span style="color:Beige">Serena</span> loves challenges.

   (To be extended and revised.)